Hollie is a final year Law student from Leeds.

 In his free time, Tze An enjoys travelling and reading.

 Christie is a final-year Religion, Politics and Society Student from Manchester.

 After completing her degree, Christie’s main aspirations are to undertake the GDL and BPTC and practice at the English Bar.
 Her main interests currently lie in family and employment law.

 Christie also spent time studying abroad in Australia, travelling to Sydney, Melbourne and even New Zealand whilst there.

 Christian is a second year LLB student from London.

 Christian is intending to pursue a career at the Bar with his main areas of interest in the fields of crime, family and human rights law.

-This year Christian hopes build on the successes of the previous committee.
-The communications team will work to ensure communications are efficient and effective
+This year Christian hopes to build on the successes of the previous committee.
+The communications team will ensure communications are efficient and effective